Dizə, Sharur: Ovcular Tepesi

-Ovçular təpəsi (Ovcular Tepesi, Hunters hill, :az:Ovçular təpəsi) is located just to the north of Dize village, on the left bank of the Arpachay River.
+Ovçular Tepesi is located just to the north of Dize village, on the left bank of the Arpachay River.
 It is a settlement from the 5th-3rd millenniums BC.
 This is a strategic point at the foot of the highlands; the site is at the crossroads of major trade routes linking the Iranian plateau to Anatolia (east to west), and the Caucasus to North Mesopotamia (north to south).

 The monument is located on a natural hill.
 The area of the monument is about 10 hectares.
 The characteristic feature of the site is that the Kura-Araxes layer is not covered by any cultural layers of later periods.
 During the excavations of VH Aliyev and AK Seyidov, the remains of two buildings were found at a depth of 0.6 m.

 During the period of 2006–2011, a joint Azerbaijani-French expedition conducted a survey of the site.
 The residents engaged in agriculture, cattle breeding, fishing, and other farming activities.

 In 2010, some Ubaid period materials were found.

 Discovered archaeological materials are similar to Kultepe, Azerbaijan, Makhta Kultepe and other Chalcolithic era monuments.

 At Ovcular, three large copper axes were found in an infant burial jar, coming from Late Chalcolithic occupation levels (4400–3950 BC).
 Also, pieces of copper ore, crucible remains, and some small metal artifacts were found.
 Such large copper tools are not known anywhere else in southwestern Asia.
 Metallurgy was being practiced here, and at other sites in the area.